-How do I get a tax return transcript online?
+How do I get a transcript online?

-What if I didn’t receive the confirmation e-mail?
+What if I didn’t receive the confirmation email?

-I got a message that says the information I provided does not match what’s in the IRS systems?
+I got a message that says the information I provided does not match what’s in the IRS systems.
 What should I do now?

-The information you provide must match the information in our systems.
+Verify all the information you entered is correct.
+It must match what’s in our systems.
 Be sure to use the exact address and filing status from your latest tax return.
-If you are still receiving this message, you will need to order a transcript using the “Get Transcript by Mail” option or submit a Form 4506T to the IRS using the address or fax number provided in the instructions.
+If you are still receiving the message, you'll need to use the Get Transcript by Mail option or submit a Form 4506T to the IRS at the address or fax number provided in the instructions.

 What should I do if I receive a “Technical Difficulties” or “Application Unavailable” message?